EnergeticPixels/monsterSlayingGame/README.md

 ## Mission:
 This is a demonstration when I was learning vue.js.
 Simple game.
+This simple game will also be used to implement some xAPI technologies.

 ## Development Methodology:
 * vue.js (not the cli version)